An introduction to local payment methods

-Sure, card payments still sway in many of the world’s regions, but alternative payment methods (APMs) are gaining traction and even outpacing cards in some areas.
+Card payments continue to play a major role globally, but alternative payment methods (APMs) are gaining traction and even outpacing cards in some areas.
 Consumers are increasingly realizing the benefits of methods like digital wallets and buy now, pay later (BNPL), and if you fail to pay attention to these changing trends, you risk losing out on sales.

-However, the popularity of different local payment methods varies wildly depending on where you are in the world (hence the name), so it’s vital you take the time to fully understand what they are, how they work, and where they have the biggest fans.
+However, the popularity of different local payment methods varies widely from market to market, so it’s vital you take the time to fully understand what they are, how they work, and where they resonate most with customers.

 Local payment methods are geographically restricted payment options that are specific to a particular region or country.
 These payment methods often cater to the unique needs of customers in that region and may differ from the standard payment methods that are commonly used in other parts of the world.